 director & head teacher

-Senhora Ruiz (Lucy), is a Montessori trained teacher originally from São Paulo, Brazil.
-With a background in Social Communications, her presence creates an environment in the classroom that is conducive to exploration, independence and creativity.
-Lucy taught in the classroom with Tara at The Seed Montessori School last year, and before that, worked in Brazil at an Early Childhood Education program for just over 5 years.
-Lucy holds a Montessori International Certificate and is excited to be a part of the inaugural year at The Nest.
-She looks forward to sharing her culture and knowledge, speaks Portuguese, Spanish and English and will be a full time assistant teacher in the classroom.
+Ms. Lima is a Montessori trained teacher originally from São Paulo, Brazil.
+With a background in Social Communications, her presence creates an environment in the classroom that is conducive to exploration, independence, and creativity.
+Lucy has been teaching with Tara since 2016 (originally at The Seed Montessori School) and before that, worked in Brazil and California at Montessori early childhood education centers for over 5 years.
+Lucy holds Montessori certifications in both early childhood and infant-toddler education.
+Ms. Lima speaks Portuguese, Spanish, and English, she is in the classroom fulltime daily with our nestlings, exercising her passion and belief in education as a way to make the world a kinder place.

 our little ones are the driving force behind everything we do. we believe in a child centric approach that emphasizes each child’s cognitive, social/emotional, and physical development. opportunities abound for maintaining uninterrupted concentration on a task, which is achieved when children have the autonomy to select their work, thereby ensuring meaningful and deep engagement.